brand icon May292026

 1. With a Maxi or Midi Dress

 Of all the options, this one is the most expected with cowboy boots, so to me it’s the least intimidating place to start.
 It can lean into western with a cowboy hat if you’re headed to a rodeo, or it can feel totally unique with a midi dress and no hat at all.
 The Everett Linen Dress is a good example of the latter.
-It’s so clearly not a western dress that the boots feel like a surprise rather than a theme.
+It’s so clearly not a western dress so the boots feel like a surprise rather than a theme.
 You can take nearly any midi dress you love and just add boots.

 I have more ideas for pairing boots with dresses over at how to style boots with dresses.